 The standard bicep curl differs from the hammer curls with how you position the dumbbell with your hand.
 With the bicep curl, you hold the dumbbell with your palms facing outwards unlike the sideways position of the hammer curl.

 This technique places the bicep curl at the beginner level spectrum.
 Of course, it is essential to keep a steady pace and not allow your arms to swing back and forth during this exercise as that will not only remove the benefits but also increase the risk of injury.
+We have also included an ultimate guide on Cable Bicep Curl to perform this exercise with a Cable Machine.

 Proper Way to Do the Bicep Curl